Discriminantal bundles, arrangement groups, and subdirect products of free groups: Products of localization homomorphisms

-The hypothesis that \sS\ is retractive is necessary.
-For example, consider the full braid group on three strands, $G=\langle a,b \mid aba=bab\rangle,$ with $S= \{a\}.$ Then $G_S$ is the trivial group.
-Then $a\neq 1$ is in the kernel of $\rho_S,$ but is not a product of monic commutators whose supports contain $b,$ as can be seen by considering induced permutations.
+The hypothesis that \sS\ consist of retractive sets is necessary.
+For example, let $G=\langle a,b \mid aba=bab\rangle$ be the three strand full braid group, with $S= \{a\}$.
+Then $G_S$ is trivial, and $a\neq 1$ is in $\ker(\rho_S)$, but is not represented by a product of monic commutators whose supports contain $b$, as can be seen by considering induced permutations.